 Leadership of the KS5 Heads of Year, tutors and cohort of students, to provide an environment where all students achieve their full academic and social potential.

-Behaviour for Learning Lead - Mrs Dawson
+Behaviour Support Lead - Mrs Dawson

 Mrs Dawson works with students, parents/carers and staff to devise and implement specialised intervention for identified students where there are concerns.
+Mrs Dawson is also a Deputy Designated Safeguarding Lead (DDSL).

 Heads of Year (Year 7 - 13)